OpeyemiAkinwumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3-twofiles used to print the contents of two or more files 4-lastline prints the last 10 lines of a file 5-firstlines prints the first 10 lines of a file
+3-twofiles used to print the contents of two or more files 4-lastline prints the last 10 lines of a file 5-firstlines prints the first 10 lines of a file 6-thirdlines prints the third line o f a file using the head and last commands